erick805/rickylau-dev/content/blog/visualnyc/index.md

 ---

+Highlighted borough buttons on top left allow for easy switch in borough view.
+Default view is Manhattan.

 ![](./visualnyc.png)

 Map can be adjusted to display only crimes by: **1**. time of day, **2**. day of the week, **3**. class of crime, **4**. category of crime etc.